CARV-ICS-FORTH/knot/README.md

 ## Acknowledgements

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825061 (EVOLVE - [website](https://www.evolve-h2020.eu>), [CORDIS](https://cordis.europa.eu/project/id/825061)).
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 825061 (EVOLVE - [website](https://www.evolve-h2020.eu), [CORDIS](https://cordis.europa.eu/project/id/825061)).

+The Karvdash logo has been designed by [LOBA](https://www.loba.com).